cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 ### An Example - Lodash

 A common misconception is that importing named functions from Lodash as shown below is a way to avoid the whole of the library being imported, which is notoriously large.
-But that alone is not enough, you have to employ Tree Shaking.
+But that alone is not enough, you have to also employ Tree Shaking.

 ```
 import { isNil, groupBy, size } from 'lodash';